Spring Salad Recipe with Spice-Rubbed Salmon

 Spring Salad Recipe with Spice-Rubbed Salmon, mixed greens, tomatoes, avocados, cabbage, carrots, corn, and cilantro dressing.

-When I assembled this salad, I wanted to show each of the ingredients and let my family/guests mix the salad together on their own, so I serve the dressing on the side.
+When I assembled this salad, I wanted to show each of the ingredients and let my family and guests mix the salad together on their own, so I served the dressing on the side.

 Start with a bed of greens.
 I used spring greens for this salad.
-As you add items to the plate, make sure to make room for everything you will add.
+As you add items to the plate, make room for everything you will add.

 Spring Salad Recipe with Spice-Rubbed Salmon, mixed greens, tomatoes, avocados, cabbage, carrots, corn, and cilantro dressing.